dylangmiles/docker-must-homeassistant/README.md

 The Must, and in my case specifically the VH1800, uses a different protocol to the Axpert / Voltronic and hence the purpose.

+## Scratch

+Looks like the the inverter uses the ModBus protocol: https://www.codeproject.com/Articles/20929/Simple-Modbus-Protocol-in-C-NET-2-0

 ## Reference: